netdev01/firehose-vagrant-rails5/windows.md

 Download and unzip the following file: [vagrant.zip](https://github.com/FirehoseProject/firehose-vagrant-rails5/raw/master/tools/vagrant.zip?raw=true) to your __Desktop__.
 Unzip the file onto your Desktop, so it creates a folder called `vagrant` on your Desktop.
 This is where all your web development environment will live.

+After you expand the zip file, if the resulted directory is called "firehose-vagrant", just rename it to "vagrant".

 Step 3: Install the tools
 -------